 Pro tip: Print your property management or building’s logo/name on the shirts or other swag you give out to the participating residents.
 Not only will this create a unified presence among your residents at the event, but it’ll also help market your property to prospective renters.

 6. Create your own smorgasbord

-You may have heard of Smorgasburg being a big hit in places like Williamsburg, Brooklyn (where it originated), or Los Angeles.
-But you don’t need to be in those metropolitan areas to organize your own smorgasbord, a Scandinavian term for “buffet” and where “Smorgaburg” got its name (smorgasbord + Williamsburg).
+You may have heard of Smorgasburg being a big trend in places like Williamsburg, Brooklyn (where it originated), or Los Angeles.
+But you don’t need to be in those metropolitan areas to organize your own smorgasbord, a Scandinavian term for “buffet” and where “Smorgasburg” got its name (smorgasbord + Williamsburg).

 Great resident experiences lead to lease renewals

 Organizing community events for your multifamily residents improves their resident experience, which in turn boosts your resident engagement and lease renewal rates.
 By hosting resident events, you’ll make your building feel like home — and while it may be easy to leave your rental space behind, it’s not easy to leave your home behind.